-First contact with aliens was apparently made in the 2140s.
-And in 2149, the Galactic Alliance offered a deal to Earth’s United Nations.
+First contact with aliens was apparently made during the 2140s.
+In 2149, the Galactic Alliance offered a deal to Earth’s United Nations.

 - Most everybody is humanoid and can breathe the same atmospheres.
 On the other hand, food and drink should be checked for biological compatibility.

-- The psychological differences are present, but figuring out cultural values isn’t too complicated.
+- Psychological differences exist.
+But figuring out cultural values isn’t too complicated.

 - There’s a shared language.

-- Most everybody wears clothing that isn’t terribly different from late XXst century Earth garb, alien children play recognizable ball games, etc..
+- Most everybody wears clothing that isn’t terribly different from late XXth century Earth garb, alien children play recognizable ball games, etc..

-- Most people have occupations and interests resembling those on Earth.
+- Most people have occupations and interests resembling those found on Earth.

 Casandra Andrews is the only child of Samual Andrews, the President of the United Nations.
 Her mother died when she was a kid.

-This was an important formative experience for Casandra.
+This was an important formative experience for young Casandra.
 She and other youths were proud of serving.

-In 2192, she was the first and only Human allowed to attend the Galactic Academy.
-Being the President’s daughter and all.
+In 2192, she was the first Human ever allowed to attend the Galactic Academy.

 Her complete social isolation ended when she befriended one Madison.
 He was an extraordinarily powerful psychic lad from the planet Fobe.